-- 1) Dilute a 5.25% sodium hypochlorite solution (chlorine bleach) with water.
+- 1) Dilute a 5.25% sodium hypochlorite solution (chlorine bleach) with warm water.
 (Add 2.5 fl. oz.
 (74 ml) of sanitizer to 5 gal.
 (19 l) of water). - 2) Pour the sanitizing solution into the water tank. - 3) Replace the insulation panel and the front panel in their correct positions.
-Note: Make sure that the control switch is in the "WASH" position and the cleaning valve is open. - 4) Turn on the power supply, and start the sanitizing process. - 5) Turn off the power supply after 15 minutes. - 6) Remove the front panel and the insulation panel. - 7) Remove the cap located on the front bottom part of the ice dropping hole.
+Note: Make sure that the control switch is in the "WASH" position and the cleaning valve is open. - 4) Turn on the power supply to start the sanitizing process. - 5) Turn off the power supply after 15 minutes. - 6) Remove the front panel and the insulation panel. - 7) Remove the cap located on the front bottom part of the ice dropping hole.
 Drain the water tank.
-Replace the removed parts and the insulation panel in their correct positions. - 8) Repeat steps 16 through 27 in "1.
-Cleaning Procedure" two times to rinse thoroughly. - 9) Close the cleaning valve. - 10) Move the control switch to the "ICE" position. - 11) Replace the front panel in its correct position. - 12) Clean the storage bin with water. - 13) Turn on the power supply and start the automatic icemaking process.
+Replace the cap and the insulation panel in their correct positions. - 8) Repeat steps 16 through 27 in "1.
+Cleaning Procedure" two times to rinse thoroughly. - 9) Close the cleaning valve. - 10) Move the control switch to the "ICE" position. - 11) Replace the front panel in its correct position. - 12) Clean the storage bin using a neutral cleaner.
+Rinse thoroughly after cleaning. - 13) Turn on the power supply to start the automatic icemaking process.